Understanding Unpaid Cheques: Definition, Implications, and Solutions

 Understanding the implications of unpaid cheques is essential for individuals and businesses:

-1. Financial Loss: For the recipient, an unpaid cheque represents a financial loss.
+1. Financial Loss: An unpaid cheque represents an economic loss for the recipient.
 They expected to receive funds but will not receive the promised amount.

 Examples of Unpaid Cheques: